YapayPagamentos/integracao-news/_posts/2019-05-06-yapay-magento1-v1.4.0.markdown

 * Foi corrigido o bug da criação de fatura após a aprovação do pedido.
 Agora os pedidos aprovados serão criados a fatura para continuidade do pedido.

+* Ajuste no texto do histórico do pedido no Magento.